 Third, regarding the partner, students’ current number of drinks consumed per month as well as current and expected binge drinking was significantly associated to the alcohol use of their partner.
 Moreover, perceived efforts from the partner to encourage the intake of alcohol moderated the association of students’ current and expected binge drinking with their partner’s alcohol use.
-Our findings corroborate extensive evidence postulating that partners significantly influence each other’s alcohol consumption (e.g., Rodriguez et al., 2013).
+Our findings corroborate extensive evidence postulating that partners significantly influence each other’s alcohol consumption [27].
 Thus, first semester students seem to binge drink together with their partner and to be influenced by the partner’s encouragement to drink.

-Finally, regarding peers, a significant correlation was found regarding participants’ expected physical activity and their peers’ physical activity, which supports findings among Colombian students by Arango-Paternina and colleagues (2022).
+Finally, regarding peers, a significant correlation was found regarding participants’ expected physical activity and their peers’ physical activity, which supports findings among Colombian students by Arango-Paternina and colleagues [11].
 Nonetheless, students seem to not show many health behaviors similar to their peers.
 In Colombia, the percentage of students that live with their parents is much higher compared to those that live with their peers.
 This might mean that students spend less time with their peers and therefore have fewer opportunities to show health behaviors similar to their peers, which could explain the nonsignificant results.
-Alternatively, as the peer group is an umbrella term covering several affiliations to broad social groups, it could be that close friendships rather than the general peer group may have a stronger influence on students’ behaviors (Narr et al., 2019).
+Alternatively, as the peer group is an umbrella term covering several affiliations to broad social groups, it could be that close friendships rather than the general peer group may have a stronger influence on students’ behaviors [28].
 Another possible explanation may be that during the first months at university, an individual’s peer group is also in transition (from former classmates at high school to the students at university), which could temporarily reduce the impact of peers.
 Nonetheless, students who spend more time with their peers reported consuming a higher number of drinks in a month.
-We found a robust effect that remained significant even in the last step of the analysis corroborating the general consensus in the literature that spending more time with peer is related to more drinks consumed in a month among university students (Betancourth-Zambrano et al., 2017; Gesualdo & Pinquart, 2021).
+We found a robust effect that remained significant even in the last step of the analysis corroborating the general consensus in the literature that spending more time with peer is related to more drinks consumed in a month among university students [9,10].
 As such, time with peers is strongly associated with heavy drinking among first semester students in Colombia and may also be associated to binge drinking although this association did not reach the 5% significance level in the present study, however this requires further examination in future studies.
 Moreover, our results indicate that students who spend more time with their peers show healthier physical activity levels.
-Peers play an important role in many kinds of physical activities (e.g., team sports) and social motives often influence these activities (Lackman et al., 2015), which may explain the observed positive association of time with peers and physical activity.
-Spending time with peers may also contribute to youth’s healthy behavior by providing the opportunity to develop social skills and autonomy, and to increase their self-esteem (Holmberg et al., 2018).
+Peers play an important role in many kinds of physical activities (e.g., team sports) and social motives often influence these activities [29], which may explain the observed positive association of time with peers and physical activity.
+Spending time with peers may also contribute to youth’s healthy behavior by providing the opportunity to develop social skills and autonomy, and to increase their self-esteem [30].
 Moreover, we speculate that participants might engage in physical activity together with their peers.
 Alternatively, as participants may not live close to and most do not live with their peers, they may need to engage in physical activity (e.g., walk or cycle) to meet peers.

-8. Limitations and Future Research
+4.1.
+Limitations and Future Research